 The same basic flow equation used for pressure-based flow elements holds true for rotameters as well:

 However, the difference in this application is that the value inside the radicand is constant, since the pressure difference will remain constant32 and the fluid density will likely remain constant as well.
-Thus, will change in proportion to Q. The only variable within relevant to plummet position is the flowing area between the plummet and the tube walls.
+Thus, k will change in proportion to Q. The only variable within k relevant to plummet position is the flowing area between the plummet and the tube walls.

 Most rotameters are indicating devices only.
 They may be equipped to transmit flow information electronically by adding sensors to detect the plummet’s position in the tube, but this is not common practice.